 The Fundamentals of Molecular Biology: An Introductory Guide

 Molecular biology is a branch of biology that focuses on the study of biological molecules and their interactions within cells.
 It is a field that has revolutionized our understanding of genetics and has significant applications in biotechnology.
 Molecular biology studies nucleic acids (like DNA and RNA) and proteins, which are big molecules needed for life.
+The Central Dogma shows how DNA turns into RNA, then proteins.
 By studying the structure, function, and interactions of molecules such as DNA, RNA, and proteins, molecular biologists are able to gain insights into the fundamental processes that govern life.
 In the 1930s, molecular biology grew from biochemistry, genetics, and biophysics, all related fields.
 It is still closely linked to those subjects today.

 Key Takeaways